 When can I visit?

 The countryside is open from dawn until dusk.
-Our refreshment kiosk, shop and visitor centre are currently only open during weekends from 11am until 4pm.
-We do occasionally close these early due to inclement weather.
+Our refreshment kiosk, shop and visitor centre are currently closed.

 How much will it cost?

 - Cars: £6 for 4 hours or £9 per day

 - Minibuses and motorhomes (6m and over): £12

 - Motor cycles and blue badge holders: Free